Securing Wes Welker will be important for the Patriots this offseason.

 Biggest disappointment: There was a lot of fanfare with the offseason trade of former Pro Bowl receiver Chad Ochocinco.
 He was expected to make an impact and add big-play capability to New England's already high-powered offense.
 Instead, Ochocinco had trouble adjusting to his new surroundings early and never caught up.
 Ochocinco's season was a dud.
 He set new career lows with just 15 receptions for 278 yards and one touchdown.
 Most weeks the Patriots didn't need Ochocinco and he was largely ignored.
 He never caught more than two passes in a game.

 Biggest need: The Patriots need secondary help in the worst way.
 It could come at safety and/or cornerback.
-New England set a team record for the most passing yards allowed in a season.
+New England set an NFL record for the most passing yards allowed in a season.
 Nearly every week the Patriots were carved up by opposing quarterbacks.
-Cornerback Devin McCourty had an awful sophomore slump and even shifted to safety last week.
+Cornerback Devin McCourty had an awful sophomore slump.
+He needs to get better.
 The safeties underperformed and were decimated by injuries.
 The Patriots have two first-round picks and two second-round picks in April's NFL draft.
 They will have plenty of opportunities to add players who can make an impact.

 Team MVP: There's no question about this one.
 New England quarterback Tom Brady threw for 5,000 yards for the first time in his career.
 He finished with 5,235 yards, 39 touchdowns and 12 interceptions.
 Brady was the single biggest difference-maker of any player in the NFL, thus leading to my case for making him the league's Most Valuable Player.
 With Brady, New England is 13-3, won the AFC East and has home-field advantage throughout the playoffs.
 Without Brady, this is probably a five-win team with an awful defense and shaky quarterback play.